Salenger Sack Kimmel & Bavaro logo

 Bill 1297-A strengthens this law by restoring access to survivors whose claims were previously blocked.

-• Bring claims for abuse that occurred before January 9, 2022
+• The incident occurred before January 9, 2022;

 Institutions and Organizations Can Now Be Held Accountable